anildigital/partioprint/README.md

 Partioprint
 ===========
-Partioprint plugin adds partial name as html comment whenever a partial is rendered from the erbs.
+Partioprint plugin adds partial name as a html comment whenever a partial is rendered from the erbs.

 Implemented upon idea by Arnab Chakrborthy (@arnabc on Twitter)

 Use it
 ------
-Drop this plugin into your projects vendor/plugins folder Restart the server.
+Drop this plugin into your project's vendor/plugins folder Restart the server.
 View the source.
-(If you have rendered partials in your views, it will print names of them html source)
+(If you have rendered partials in your views, it will print names of them in generated html code)

 Author
 ------